Biden will speak at United Auto Workers forum as he woos the blue-collar vote in battleground states

 But as recently as Monday, UAW President Shawn Fain was restrained in his comments, saying as the conference opened, “We have to make our political leaders stand up with us.
 Support our cause, or you will not get our endorsement.”

-At this week's conference, support for Biden among union members has varied from enthusiastic to uncertainty about whether to even vote come Election Day.
+At this week’s conference, support for Biden among union members has varied from enthusiasm to uncertainty about whether to even vote come Election Day.

 Caroline Loveless, a Waterloo, Iowa, resident and retired UAW member, said she would enthusiastically vote for Biden, recalling his appearance on a picket line during last fall’s strike.
 She said his appearance should remind union members that Biden is on their side.